MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 The Universal Scalability Law defines **throughput as a function of concurrency**.

-It explains how and why **systems don't scale linearly with load**.
+It explains how and why **systems don’t scale linearly with load**.

 ---
 # What is the USL Good For?